Sych1219/gov-data/docs/trigger-gov-api.md

 }
 ```

-### 6. Validation Rules
+### 6. Persistence
-- `apiId` must be a valid UUID; if format is invalid, return 400.
-- When `useExampleDefaults = false`:
-  - Only keys present in `query`/`body` are used; unknown keys may be rejected (400) or ignored (configurable).
-- When `useExampleDefaults = true`:
-  - Keys missing in `query`/`body` but defined in metadata with an `exampleValue` are automatically included.
-- Runtime values should be checked against the registered type where feasible:
-  - INTEGER and FLOAT types must parse successfully.
-  - BOOLEAN values must be recognizable (`true/false`, `1/0`, etc.), or the call fails with 400.
-- Limit payload size for `query`, `body`, and `responseBody` (e.g. via Spring configuration) to protect against abuse.
+- This endpoint does not create new persistence records; it reads from `gov_api_registration` to resolve metadata and emits transient proxy calls.
+- Since no new data is stored, indexes/foreign keys beyond the existing registration PK are `N/A`.

+### 7. Processing Steps
+1. **Load registration**: Fetch `gov_api_registration` by `apiId`; if missing, return 404.
+2. **Prepare outbound URL**: Start from `base_url`, merge runtime query with metadata (flatten nested objects, apply defaults), and construct the query string.
+3. **Prepare headers**: Combine stored headers with `headerOverrides`, then append platform headers like correlation ids.
+4. **Prepare request body**: For non-GET registrations, merge runtime body with metadata defaults, coerce types, and serialize JSON.
+5. **Execute outbound HTTP call**: Invoke the remote API via `WebClient` (or equivalent) with timeout/retry policies.
+6. **Build trigger response**: Capture upstream status/body, wrap in normalized envelope, and return to caller.

-### 7. Error Handling
+### 8. Error Handling
-- Use global `@ControllerAdvice` to map:
-  - Validation exceptions → 400.
-  - Missing registration → 404.
-  - Upstream timeouts, connection failures, or 5xx → 502 with `UPSTREAM_ERROR`.
+- Global `@ControllerAdvice` maps validation errors to 400, missing registrations to 404, and upstream failures/timeouts to 502 with `UPSTREAM_ERROR`.
-- Include `X-Request-Id` (either provided by caller or generated) in all responses for traceability.
+- Always include `X-Request-Id` (caller-supplied or generated) in responses for traceability.
-- Log full outbound request metadata (without secrets) and truncated response bodies for debugging.
+- Log outbound request metadata (without secrets) plus truncated response payloads for observability.

-### 8. Swagger / OpenAPI
+### 9. Swagger / OpenAPI
 - Annotate controller method with `@Operation(summary = "Trigger registered government public API")`.
-- Document path parameter `apiId` and trigger request/response models.
+- Document the `apiId` path parameter and the trigger request schema, highlighting nested `query` behavior and `useExampleDefaults`.
-- Clarify the semantics of `useExampleDefaults`, `headerOverrides`, and how nested `query` objects map to registered `queryParams`.
+- Provide response examples for success, validation failure, 404, and upstream error scenarios.

-### 9. Future Enhancements
+### 10. Future Enhancements
-- Support asynchronous trigger:
-  - Return 202 + job id.
+- Support asynchronous triggers (return 202 + job id, process in background, persist results).
-  - Process external call in background and persist result.
-- Allow selecting a subset of fields from upstream response (projection).
+- Add projection support to request only specific response fields.
-- Add per-API rate limiting and circuit breaking configuration.
+- Introduce per-API rate limiting/circuit breaking knobs.
-- Allow per-request overrides for timeout and retry policies (within safe boundaries).
+- Allow per-request overrides for timeout/retry policies within safe bounds.